 - General functioning / mental health and wellbeing

-Mental Health is also assessed (screened) due to the inclusion of The Depression, Anxiety and Stress Scale (DASS-21) at the end of our Mental Toughness Questionnaires.
+Mental Health is screened for due to the inclusion of The Depression, Anxiety and Stress Scale (DASS-21) at the end of all our Mental Toughness Questionnaires.
 Due to the fact that 99% of our work is done 1-on-1 then we can work on both mental toughness and mental health at the same time without pretending they are the same thing!

-The four questionnaires – which can be completed by anyone for free looking to gain insight into the areas already mentions – are listed below.
+The four questionnaires are listed below.
+They can be completed by anyone for free looking to gain insight into the areas already mentioned.
 The questionnaires are all similar but use language relevant to that role (for example, officiating instead of performing).
 The coaches’ questionnaire is the most different as this also includes a section asking about the coaches’ perceived mental coaching abilities.
 Let’s not pretend or assume that being mentally tough and mentally well automatically makes you a good mental coach.